After the 2004 Indian Ocean tsunami, people reported seeing animals fleeing to higher ground minutes before the tsunami arrived.

 - Keep a journal for stream of consciousness ideas.
 Writing is a very powerful way to tap into your subconscious and to strengthen your intuition.
 Keep a journal in which you write down thoughts that come to you without your specific focus or intention.
 I often start writing by first asking, “What do I need to know today?”
 You’d be amazed at what comes out on your paper!
 Don’t analyze it while you are writing.
 Just write even if it seems non-nonsensical.
 Close the journal and then wait a day before you read it.
 Like a dream, this information might make more sense to you if you sit on it a while.

 - Visualize and speak your intentions.
 Your subconscious mind, intuition and dreams regularly send messages to you.
 Try sending messages right back!
-Visualize what you want to accomplish or your end goal.
+Visualize what you want to accomplish or your end goal (and you can use a vision board to help with this).
 Speak your intentions out loud as though they are already real.
 Reinforce your desires with your subconscious mind so that it can work for you to actualize what you want.
 I’m not suggesting some magical attraction.
 If you plant a subconscious seed, your mind and senses are going to help the seed germinate and bloom.